jmilkiewicz/OverheadCourse/signups/index.markdown

 *Please note that detailed training program will be adjusted to the level of experience/skills of participants.*

-## 📍 Location
-We will train in <a href="https://wearepadel.com/de/berlin" target="_blank">We Are Padel - Berlin</a>.

-*Our training sessions will take place from Saturday to Tuesday, with Monday being the only working day.
-WAP Berlin is extremely easily accessible by car on non-working days.*
 ## 🗓️ Training Plan
 A separate group/groups for *Padel Essentials* and *Padel Defence* courses.
 Each group with 4 participants.